scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 We typically don't need to worry about this distinction.
 It's a feature!
 We call the method we want and the compiler uses a `Foldable` when needed to ensure our code works as expected.
+If we need a stack-safe implementation of `foldRight`, simply using `Eval` as the accumulator is enough to force the compiler to select the method from Cats.
 </div>